chenchenzi/chenzixu/content/talk/lme/index.md

 ## Prerequisites

+The workshop will be easier for you if...

 {{< icon name="r-project" pack="fab" >}} You have basic knowledge about R and R studio.

 {{< icon name="chart-bar" pack="fas" >}} You have basic inferential statistical knowledge.